Mixing of orthogonal and skew-orthogonal polynomials and its relation to Wilson RMT: Construction of the polynomials and some of their properties

 As we have already seen in subsection~\ref{sec3.2} all skew-orthogonal polynomials $q_{\nu+l}^{(\pm)}$ are easy to derive if we know a compact expression for $l$ even.
 For this purpose we want to derive a representation as an integral over a random matrix.
 For the orthogonal polynomials the well known expression of this kind is

 where $H$ is a $l\times l$ Hermitian random matrix with the measure

 This random matrix integral can be drastically reduced to a small number of integration variables by the supersymmetry method \cite{Guh06,LSZ08,KGG09,Guh11}.
-A famous representation of the Hermite polynomials can be calculated in this way,
+A famous representation of the Hermite polynomials can be derived in this way,

 The corresponding Rodrigues-formula for the Hermite polynomials is a simple lemma from this, i.e.